Multilingual Normalization of Temporal Expressions with Masked Language Models: Background on Temporal Tagging

 TimeML's most important attributes are \texttt{type} (the class of an expression, e.g., \textsc{Date}, \textsc{Time}, \textsc{Duration} or \textsc{Set}), and \texttt{value} (the normalized meaning of an expression, e.g., \texttt{YYYY-MM-DD} for specific days, such as \texttt{2022-05-01} for May 1, 2022).
 While some TEs contain all necessary information for the normalization, e.g., ``May 1, 2022'', many expressions are incomplete w.r.t. the temporal information required for a normalization.
 An example is a \textit{relative expression} like ``yesterday'' which needs an anchor point.
 Given the anchor point May 1, 2022, for example from the document creation time, ``yesterday'' should be annotated with \texttt{type}=\textsc{Date} and \texttt{value}=\texttt{2022-04-30}.

-Determining the anchor point can be challenging as it requires additional context information Therefore, systems for TE normalization, such as \heideltime~\cite{Strotgen:Gertz:LRE:2013:Temporal:MultilingDomainTagging}, create an intermediate context-independent representation (CIR) of the \texttt{value}.
+Determining the anchor point can be challenging as it requires additional context information that could be given anywhere in the document.
+Therefore, systems for TE normalization, such as \heideltime~\cite{Strotgen:Gertz:LRE:2013:Temporal:MultilingDomainTagging}, create an intermediate context-independent representation (CIR) of the \texttt{value}.
 In the syntax of \heideltime, the expression \emph{yesterday} would result in a CIR of \texttt{UNDEF-last-day}.
 Similarly, an \textit{underspecified expression}, such as ``May'' would be represented with a CIR of \texttt{UNDEF-year-05}.
+Note that such a syntax for CIRs is language-independent.
+See Appendix~\ref{sec:appendix:values} for more details.
 To determine the final \texttt{value}, the CIR needs to be anchored given, e.g., a reference date and further cues (such as tense information).
-Note that such a syntax for CIRs is language-independent.
-More details can be found in the appendix.